mikeqfu/pydriosm/docs/source/quick-start.rst

     - The parameter ``password`` is by default ``None``.
 If we don't specify a password for creating an instance, we'll need to manually type in the password to the PostgreSQL server.

-    - The class :class:`~pydriosm.ios.PostgresOSM` incorporates the classes for downloading and reading OSM data from the modules :mod:`downloader<pydriosm.downloader>` and :mod:`reader<pydriosm.reader>` as properties.
-In the case of the above instance, ``osmdb.downloader`` is equivalent to the class :class:`GeofabrikDownloader<pydriosm.downloader.GeofabrikDownloader>`, as the parameter ``data_source='Geofabrik'`` by default.
+    - The class :class:`~pydriosm.ios.PostgresOSM` incorporates the classes for downloading and reading OSM data from the modules :mod:`~pydriosm.downloader` and :mod:`~pydriosm.reader` as properties.
+In the case of the above instance, ``osmdb.downloader`` is equivalent to the class :class:`~pydriosm.downloader.GeofabrikDownloader`, as the parameter ``data_source='Geofabrik'`` by default.

     - To relate the instance ``osmdb_test`` to `BBBike <https://extract.bbbike.org/>`_ data, we could just run ``osmdb.data_source = 'BBBike'``.